Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/lambda_function/python_deployment.md

 ---
 # User change
-title: "Deploy lambda function on ARM64 using Python"
+title: "Deploy Lambda function on AArch64 (ARM64) using Python"

 weight: 3 # 1 is first, 2 is second, etc.